sergisproject/sergis-server/README.md

 ## Pre-reqs

-The server must have a recent version of [node.js](http://www.nodejs.org/) and [npm](https://npmjs.org/) (usually installed with node.js).
+- The server must have a recent version of [node.js](http://www.nodejs.org/) and [npm](https://npmjs.org/) (usually installed with node.js).

-SerGIS Server has a few node.js dependencies; to install these, run `npm install` in a terminal in the root directory of the codebase.
-Also, make sure the submodules in `sergis-author` and `sergis-client` are there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).
+- SerGIS Server has a few node.js dependencies; to install these, run `npm install` in a terminal in the root directory of the codebase.
+- Make sure the submodules in `sergis-author` and `sergis-client` are there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).

-To run the required [grunt](http://www.gruntjs.com/) tasks, `grunt-cli` must be installed.
+- To run the required [grunt](http://www.gruntjs.com/) tasks, `grunt-cli` must be installed.
 To do this, run: `npm install -g grunt-cli`

-Once grunt is installed, run `grunt` to run jshint and uglifyjs, or `grunt dist` to run just uglifyjs.
-(Running grunt is not required, but it is highly recommended for optimal server performance.)

-SerGIS Server requires a running [MongoDB](https://www.mongodb.org/) server.
+- SerGIS Server requires a running [MongoDB](https://www.mongodb.org/) server.
 The path to the MongoDB server can be set in `config.js`.

+## Configuring the Server

-Before running the server, check the config file (`config.js`), and change any relevant variables.
-Then, run `node server.js` to see what you can do!
+Before running the server, check the config file (`config.js`), and change any relevant configuration variables.

+## Starting the Server

+1. Run `grunt dist` to run cssmin and uglifyjs, or `grunt` to run those and jshint.
+(Running grunt is required to create the static files necessary for the server.)
+1. Run `node server.js` to see what you can do, or `node server.js start` to start the HTTP/socket server!

 ## TODOs

-- For the "Publish" page (that's shown in the Author), give the user 2 radio button choices:
-      [*]  Create new game: ____________
-      [ ]  Overwrite existing game: [--dropdown-w/-existing-games--]
 - Add new access level: "Unlisted" (only shows up in game listings for game owner and admins, but anyone with the link can access)
 - Add ability to edit existing games (if either we own the game, or if we're an admin)